rogerbinns/apsw/_sources/dbapi.rst.txt

 There is no connect method.
 Use the :class:`Connection` constructor instead.

 The Connection object and any cursors can be used in any thread.
-As an extreme example, you could call :meth:`Cursor.next` in seperate threads each thread getting the next row.
+As an extreme example, you could call :meth:`Cursor.next` in separate threads each thread getting the next row.
 You cannot use the cursor concurrently in multiple threads for example calling :meth:`Cursor.execute` at the same time.
 If you attempt to do so then